piever/juliacon2018/markdown.md

 # Pipeline: out of core

-We can use the same idea to run our pipeline in parallel (splitting by chunks on the various processors):
+We can run our pipeline in parallel, splitting by chunks on the various processors:

 ```@example meta
 @applychunked iris2 begin
-    @map {Ratio = :SepalLength/:SepalWidth, Sum = :SepalLength + :SepalWidth}
+    @transform {Ratio = :SepalLength/:SepalWidth, Sum = :SepalLength+:SepalWidth}
     sort(_, :Ratio, rev = true)
     _[1:3]
 end